 - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies that are not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice in the United States; - Experimental or investigational procedures, treatments, drugs or devices; - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Procedures, services, drugs, and supplies related to sex transformations, sexual dysfunction or sexual inadequacy; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; - Services when no charge would be made if the covered individual had no health insurance coverage; - Services furnished without charge (except as described on page 62); while in active military service; or required for illness or injury sustained on or after the effective date of enrollment (1) as a result of an act of war within the United States, its territories, or possessions or (2) during combat; - Services and supplies furnished by immediate relatives or household members, such as your parents, your spouse, and your own and your spouse's children, brothers and sisters by blood, marriage or adoption; - Noncovered facilities, except that medically necessary prescription drugs are covered; - Services and supplies not specifically listed as covered; - Any portion of a provider's fee or charge ordinarily due from the enrollee but that has been waived.
-If a provider routinely waives (does not require the enrollee to pay) a deductible, copayment or coinsurance, the Carrier will calculate the actual provider fee or charge by reducing the fee or charge by the amount waived; - Charges the enrollee or Plan has no legal obligation to pay, such as: excess charges for an annuitant age 65 or older who is not covered by Medicare Parts A and/or B (see page 16), doctor charges exceeding the amount specified by the Department of Health and Human Services when benefits are payable under Medicare (limiting charge) (see page 17), or State premium taxes however applied; - Dental treatment, including X-rays and treatment by a dentist or oral surgeon except to the extent shown on page 49.
-Section 5(h): - Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction; - Eyeglasses or hearing aids, or examinations for them, except as shown in Section 5(a); - Treatment of learning disabilities; - Marital counseling; - Practitioners who do not meet the definition of covered provider on page 8, Section 3; - Charges for services and supplies that exceed the Plan allowance; - Services in connection with custodial care as defined on page 64; - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 25, Section 5(a);
+If a provider routinely waives (does not require the enrollee to pay) a deductible, copayment or coinsurance, the Carrier will calculate the actual provider fee or charge by reducing the fee or charge by the amount waived; - Charges the enrollee or Plan has no legal obligation to pay, such as: excess charges for an annuitant age 65 or older who is not covered by Medicare Parts A and/or B (see page 17), doctor charges exceeding the amount specified by the Department of Health and Human Services when benefits are payable under Medicare (limiting charge) (see page 18), or State premium taxes however applied; - Dental treatment, including X-rays and treatment by a dentist or oral surgeon except to the extent shown in Section 5(h); - Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction; - Eyeglasses or hearing aids, or examinations for them, except as shown in Section 5(a); - Treatment of learning disabilities; - Marital counseling; - Practitioners who do not meet the definition of covered provider on page 9, Section 3; - Charges for services and supplies that exceed the Plan allowance; - Services in connection with custodial care as defined on page 63; - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 26, Section 5(a); - Services by a massage therapist; - Services by a naturopathic practitioner; - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine; - Services and supplies for sexual dysfunction, e.g., Viagra, Muse, Caverject; and - Fees for medical records not requested by the Plan.